jimbol/learn-terraform/guide/STATE.md

 For these reasons, Terraform allows us to set up backends (see the [backend documentation](https://www.terraform.io/language/settings/backends)).
 Backends are a centralized location for our tfstate that exists outside of the normal source control.
 The remote tfstate is kept up-to-date with what has been deployed and utilizes a lock when updating to prevent overwrites.
 All team members pull from this one state file.

 There are many backend services available.
-Asurerm, AWS S3/DynamoDB, Postgres, Google Cloud Storage, etc. Today, we'll use S3/DynamoDB.
+Azurerm, AWS S3/DynamoDB, Postgres, Google Cloud Storage, etc. Today, we'll use S3/DynamoDB.

 First we need an S3 bucket.
 This is where the tfstate file will actually be stored.